vercel/next.js/examples/with-firebase-hosting/README.md

 # with Firebase Hosting example

-The goal is to host the Next.js app on Firebase Cloud Functions with Firebase Hosting rewrite rules so our app is served from our Firebase Hosting URL.
+The goal is to serve the Next.js app on Firebase Cloud Functions with Firebase Hosting rewrite rules so our app is served from our Firebase Hosting URL.
 Each individual `page` bundle is served in a new call to the Cloud Function which performs the initial server render.

 If you are having issues, feel free to tag @jthegedus in the [issue you create on the next.js repo](https://github.com/vercel/next.js/issues/new)